 Veterans may also be eligible for special processing from the Social Security Administration.
 For those who have been deemed 100 percent disabled by the U.S. Department of Veterans Affairs, Social Security will prioritize the claim.
 To expedite your claim, you must first receive a VA Compensation rating of 100 percent Permanent & Total, then cite that claim when applying for Social Security benefits.

 If you become disabled while on active duty military service, you’re also eligible for expedited processing of your claim, even if your disability is not related to your work.

 Legal Counsel is Important: Disability Lawyers in GA

 Whether you’re a retiree, a disabled person or representative of someone who has a disabling medical condition that prevents work, it’s important to have a disability lawyer in Macon helping you navigate the claims process.
 The attorneys at Buzzell, Welsh & Hill are some of the top disability lawyers in GA and come to the table with years of experience in making the difficult process move as smoothly as possible.
-Contact us today for your free consultation, contact us today either online or by calling (478) 217-2072.
+For your free consultation, contact us today either online or by calling (478) 217-2072.